manojLondhe/scripts-for-localhost/README.md

 - Shows quick links to site, admin area of all Joomla installs in give localhost root directry
 - Shows installed Joomla version for all Joomla installs
-- Shows wheather Joomla install is symlink or no
+- Shows whether Joomla install is symlink or no
 - You can also select Joomla installation to see 3rd party components & modules installed

 ![Screenshot 1](images/index-php-localhost.png)